 Companies are especially involved in applied research and work closely with universities, universities of applied sciences and non-university research institutes.
 Examples of successful technology transfer can be found in the areas of environmental research, resource-efficient production and new materials.

 German companies are affiliated to different, usually industry-specific associations to effectively represent their collective interests.
-The Federation of German Industries (BDI) is the umbrella organisation for 36 affiliated industrial associations that represents the interests of roughly 100,000 companies with more than 8 million employees.
+The Federation of German Industries (BDI) is the umbrella organisation for 36 affiliated industrial associations that represent the interests of over 100,000 companies with more than 8 million employees.
 The BDI coordinates the views and recommendations of its members and provides business support, such as information covering all fields of economic policy.

-Cooperation between Industry and Research
+Cooperation between industry and research

 Industry and research cooperate in many areas.
 For example, there are numerous joint programmes and research projects involving companies as well as research and research-funding organisations.
 Small and medium-sized enterprises (SMEs) receive support here from the German Federation of Industrial Research Associations (AiF), the leading national organisation for the promotion of applied research and development in the SME sector.